Research: Plant-Based Food for Dogs

 The research and reasons that support this evolutionary change

-There's no way to sugarcoat this: Our dog's environmental impact begins with the billions of pounds of meat they eat every year.
+There's no way to sugarcoat this: Our dog's environmental impact begins with the billions of pounds of meat they eat and extract every year.
 This enormous issue is completely unsustainable and is causing danger to our lives, our planet, and the (unnecessary) death of billions of factory-farmed animals.
 It's time for action.
 Real action.

 Simply put, the life-changing solutions for your dog's health, our health, and our planet's health lay in an evolution to a global plant-based diet.

-Plants: Can dogs really digest them?
+Plants-Based Foods: Can dogs really digest them?

 These findings indicate that dogs adapted to relatively starch-rich diets early in their domestication, making a plant-based diet perfectly suitable.